1.27. Random Number Generator support¶

 Barebox provides two types of RNG sources - PRNG and HWRNG:

-• “A pseudorandom number generator (PRNG), also known as a deterministic random bit generator (DRBG),[1] is an algorithm for generating a sequence of numbers whose properties approximate the properties of sequences of random numbers.
+“A pseudorandom number generator (PRNG), also known as a deterministic random bit generator (DRBG),[1] is an algorithm for generating a sequence of numbers whose properties approximate the properties of sequences of random numbers.
 The PRNG-generated sequence is not truly random, because it is completely determined by a relatively small set of initial values, called the PRNG’s seed (which may include truly random values).
 Although sequences that are closer to truly random can be generated using hardware random number generators.”
 Pseudorandom number generator. https://en.wikipedia.org/wiki/Pseudorandom_number_generator (2017.05.08).
-The PRNG used by Barebox is LCG (linear congruential generator) non cryptographically secure, so please use with caution.
+The PRNG used by Barebox is a Xorshift* and is not seeded in a manner appropriate for cryptographic operations, so please use with caution.

 /* Fill the buffer with PRNG bits. */